kaaproject/kaa/Programming-guide/Key-platform-features/Configuration-management/index.md

 * If the resolved UUID is equal to some other UUID which is already in use or to unknown value, Kaa generates a new UUID for the object and stores it in the database.

-# Group-specific configuration management

-Kaa allows updating configuration data for a specific endpoint group under the application, which is a more targeted approach than that described in
-[Schema-specific configuration management](#schema-specific-configuration-management) for the "all" group.
-To implement such a modification, Kaa distributes
-_configuration override data_ to the endpoint group.
-The structure of the _configuration override data_ is specified by the _override schema_, which is derived from the configuration schema used by the target endpoint group.
-As different from the base schema, the override schema allows updating fields selectively, leaving some of them without any change if necessary (using the ```org.kaaproject.configuration.unchangedT``` type).

 ## Override schema

 The override schema is obtained by transforming the configuration schema and looks very similar to the base schema.
 The difference is that when constructing